navodas/classifying-hit-tracks/README.md

     - Random Forest
     - Gradient Boosting
 6. Selected Random Forest algorithm for hyper parameter tunning using grid search.
-7. The final model is trained with best hyper-parameter values and saved for deployment.
+7. The final model is trained with best hyper-parameter values and saved for deployment (due to the large size of the model the gzip version is included to github rf_predictor.pkl.gz).

 ##### Model deployment using fastapi
 1. Developed a REST api using fastapi for deploying the ML model (refer **app.py**).